Group classification of linear evolution equations: Determining equations for Lie symmetries

 where $\eta^0(t,x)$ is a solution of Eq.~\eqref{eq:LinearHomogeneousGaugeEvolEqs}.
 With these restrictions on the components of infinitesimal generators of one-parameter Lie symmetry groups, the infinitesimal invariance condition~\eqref{eq:InfinitesimalInvarianceLinearEvolEqs} simplifies~to

 Splitting this equation with respect to the derivatives of~$u$ yields

-The first three equations~\eqref{eq:DeterminingEqsLinearEvolEqs1}--\eqref{eq:DeterminingEqsLinearEvolEqs3} essentially depend on the parameter functions~$A^l\,$'s and are the \textit{classifying conditions} for Lie symmetries of equations from the class~\eqref{eq:LinearHomogeneousGaugeEvolEqs}.
-The last equation~\eqref{eq:DeterminingEqsLinearEvolEqs4} is just a consequence of the linearity of the equation~$\mathcal L_A$ and hence is not a true classifying condition despite the fact that it depends on the arbitrary elements~$A$.
+The first three equations~\eqref{eq:DeterminingEqsLinearEvolEqs1}--\eqref{eq:DeterminingEqsLinearEvolEqs3} essentially depend on the parameter functions~$A^l\,$'s and are the \textit{classifying equations} for Lie symmetries of equations from the class~\eqref{eq:LinearHomogeneousGaugeEvolEqs}.
+The last equation~\eqref{eq:DeterminingEqsLinearEvolEqs4} is just a consequence of the linearity of the equation~$\mathcal L_A$ and hence is not a true classifying equation despite the fact that it depends on the arbitrary elements~$A$.
 We have thus proved the following assertion.

 \begin{proposition} The maximal Lie invariance algebra~$\mathfrak g_A$ of the equation~$\mathcal L_A$ from the class~\eqref{eq:LinearHomogeneousGaugeEvolEqs} consists of vector fields of the form~$Q=D(\tau)+P(\chi)+I(\chi)+Z(\eta^0)$ with